Let’s Have Fun with Dog Agility at the Park

 Obstacle course relay race

 Set up an obstacle course with various agility equipment.
 Divide the course into sections and compete against your dog in a relay race.
 Take turns running through the course, using timing to determine the winner.
-This adds an element of competition and excitement to your training sessions.
+This game adds an element of competition and excitement to your training sessions.

 Tug of war with agility toys